wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 if (num > 1) { add_factor(num); }
 ```

-You’ll be putting this all together shortly.
+You'll be putting this all together shortly.

 Now that you have the code you need to display the results.